openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Course Accordion**

   The left-hand navigation bar in the courseware that shows the sections and subsections for a course.
-The word “accordion” is intended to evoke the folding and unfolding of an accordion, because when you click a section, the section expands to show subsections.
+The word "accordion" is intended to evoke the folding and unfolding of an accordion, because when you click a section, the section expands to show subsections.

 .. _Course Catalog: